 Formerly known as Le Grand Hotel de Bordeaux & Spa, it became an Intercontinental property in early 2016.
-Always a fan of the Intercontinental brand, I was thrilled to be invited to stay at the hotel during trips I made while preparing to move to Bordeaux earlier this spring.
+Always a fan of the Intercontinental brand, I was thrilled to be invited to stay at the hotel during trips I made while preparing to move to Bordeaux just after Intercontinental took the hotel over.
 From the wine concierge, who can arrange tours and private tastings, to the 1000 square meter spa that sits on the top floor of the hotel it’s easy to see why this is the top hotel in the city.

 1. Location, location, location

 Bordeaux is a city where a mix of 18th century Neoclassical architecture meets Medieval.
 And the Place de la Comédie, where the Intercontinental Bordeaux sits in all its grandeur, is the very center of it all.
 You quite literally can not find a more central location to all of Bordeaux’s attractions.

 The hotel is located in one of my favorite spots in Bordeaux and when I decided to move to the Wine Capital of the World, my apartment hunt fanned out in a rather small radius from the Grand Hotel in the neighborhood known as the Golden Triangle.
 It’s in the heart of the pedestrian area, a short walk from the gorgeous Place de la Bourse, tops the start of Rue Saint Catherine (the longest shopping street in Europe) like icing on a cake and has a tram stop right outside its doors to quickly whisk you to further afield attractions like La Cité du Vin.

 Bordeaux is known by the nickname Sleeping Beauty because the porous limestone buildings were covered in a black crust from decades of weathering and pollution.
 The revitalization of the city saw the cleaning of them, returning the buildings to their honey colored glory.